 This may sound like an obvious necessity, but it gets overlooked more than it should.
 It’s important to make sure your content is easy to read and understand.
 This means writing clear, concise sentences that are broken up into short paragraphs, and using headings and subheadings to break up long sections of text.

-Additionally, you should use visuals like images and videos whenever appropriate since they can help keep readers engaged with your content, as well as break up long blocks of text.
+Additionally, you should use visuals like images and videos whenever appropriate since they can help keep readers engaged with your content and break up long blocks of text.
+You can use a photo editor to enhance the quality of your images, making them more appealing and professional.

 Ultimately, the goal is to make sure your site visitors aren’t overwhelmed with too much information at once and are able to easily consume it.